omar-nafea/FullStack/Git/Git.md

 `git remote add` specifying a name and then passing in URI, the name that is typically used here is `origin`.
 So I'll stick with that.
 So again the full command with the URL should read `git remote add origin git@github.com:gittutorials101/myfirstrepo.git.`

 This time when I execute the `git remote -v command`.
-I have this set up against the gittutorials101 which sits up on Git hub.
+I have this set up against the `gittutorials101` which sits up on Git hub.

-What I'm going to do next is use the `git pull` command which will connect with the GIT hub server, and pull down all the changes from the repository.
+What I'm going to do next is use the `git pull` command which will connect with the GitHub server, and pull down all the changes from the repository.

+So on my local I now have all the changes, but when I check the directory it's blank.
+The reason for this is that I haven't set up a branch that matches with what I have on the server repository.
+Fortunately I can change that by performing the command. `git checkout main` **Which will set up a branch main on my local that tracks the branch main from the remote**.
+And now when I check my folder it confirms that I have files available on my local.

+### Push and pull

+Before we begin, let's go over the command line and perform the command git status.
+Git tells me that I'm on the branch, main, but also the my branch is ahead of the origin main branch by one commit.
+What this means is that all the changes that I have on my local repository are currently ahead of what is stored in the remote repository on GitHub that ties into
+Git's distributed workflow in which you can work in an offline state and then only ever communicate with a remote repository when you use the commands of git push or git pull.